omarieclaire/clojure-scala-cantrips/README.md

 ## The primary constructor

-Instantiating regular scala classes is as straightforward as instantiating a java class.
+Instantiating regular Scala classes is as straightforward as instantiating a java class.
 The class below;

 *[primary-constructor.scala](src/primary_constructor/scala.scala)*
 ```scala